jonathanstathakis/wine_data_mining/orc_airflow/README.md

 a sperate pubDate table is the simplest method. pubDate.doc_id to link it to the document.

 In summary we can add a document identifier by generating it on the filepath then add a doc_id to pubDate and page.
 For brevity it would be sensible to also add it to Line or discard a Page table at all, but it's already there.

+## TODO

+- [ ] add table checks throughout ETL for sanity check and validation.
+- [ ] recombine seperate dags into one and use task groups instead (?)
+- [ ] re-evaluate schema.